Wit-Ace-Hackathon/FoodieS/README.md

 ## Project roadmap

-The project currently does the following things.
+The project currently does the following things.<br>
 -Search for food according to pincode. <br>
 -Become a Seller by selling the extra food.<br>
 -Read blogs and gain knowledge on sustainability.<br>